Jill

 Education

-Doctor of Philosophy, John Jay College of Criminal Justice (In progress, Criminal Justice)
+Doctor of Philosophy, The Graduate Center, City University of New York (in progress, Criminal Justice)

 M.A., John Jay College of Criminal Justice (2019, Criminal Justice/Police Administration)